FearlessSniper/FearlessSniper/README.md

 Coding is fun when it works, coding is pain when it works, **against** you.
 So coding is just like life.

+Puzzles (CTF challenges included) is the romance for geeks.
+The affection is in the crafting, the warmth is in the solving.

 > Roses are red,
 >
 > Violets are blue,